classic-k/salonEx/notes.md

 Set default CSP and other headers
 Map Loading And Dashboard for users and owners Update redis DB When new salon is added Booking Form and test map page

+Segment Registration form
+Task At Hand: Load city from DB and use result to populate and bound map.